Roads for Right-handed Neutrino Dark Matter: Fast Expansion, Standard Freeze-out, and Early Matter Domination: Non-standard Cosmology Histories

 where $x_{\star} = m_{N}/T_{\star}$ and $g_{\star\,s} \simeq g_{\star} \simeq cte$ at the time of freeze-out.
 However, it will be diluted due to entropy injection of the scalar field decay.
 In a similar vein, the dilution factor is the ratio between the entropy density computed at temperatures immediately before and after the scalar field decay, which in terms of $T_{end}$ and $T_{\star}$ leads to, \footnote{Notice that $\zeta$ may be equal to $D^{-1}$, but for different freeze-out scenario and different parameters.} \cite{Hamdan:2018fqj},

 Therefore, the comoving dark matter number density becomes, and consequently, which is the dark matter relic density for a particle that freezes-out during a matter-domination era, which later experiences the decay of the scalar field $\phi$.
+This scenario can also be represented by Fig.~\ref{fig:yeldmatterdominated}, where after freeze-out we see a dilution in the dark matter yield.
 In the next section, we present the constraints for our particle physics model.